 As VaR does not estimate the maximum daily loss Canaccord could incur, additional scenario analysis and stress testing are performed in order to attempt to understand how the value of the trading portfolio will change under extreme market conditions.
-Under this additional analysis, individual market factors such as market indices, key interest rates or commodity prices are shocked, and the resulting predicted change in the portfolio is examined to understand how the portfolio would react under extreme market conditions.
-Combining the stress testing/scenario analysis with VaR reporting helps Canaccord management better understand the risk profile of the firm's trading portfolios.
+Under this additional analysis, individual market factors such as market indices, credit spreads, key interest rates or commodity prices are shocked, and the resulting predicted change in the portfolio is examined to understand how the portfolio would react under extreme market conditions.
+Combining the stress testing/scenario analysis with VaR reporting helps Canaccord management better understand the risk profile of the Firm's trading portfolios.

-VaR is limited in its effectiveness as its predictions are based on the historic price movements of assets within the trading portfolio as well as the historic correlations between assets over a trailing 12-month period.
+VaR is limited in its effectiveness as its predictions are based on the historical price movements of assets within the trading portfolio as well as the historical correlations between assets over a trailing 12-month period.
 As the past is no indication of the future, VaR's reliance on historical data is one of its main drawbacks.
-To help ensure that the calculated VaR is adequately capturing the firm's true Market Risk, periodic backtesting is performed.
-The process involves examining the firm's past trading P&L and comparing it to the trading losses predicted by VaR.
+To help ensure that the calculated VaR is adequately capturing the Firm's true Market Risk, periodic backtesting is performed.
+The process involves examining the Firm's past trading P&L and comparing it to the trading losses predicted by VaR.
 In the event that actual P&L is inconsistent with VaR's predicted losses at the specified confidence interval, the inputs and assumptions used in the VaR calculation are examined and modified as necessary.
-Another drawback to the one-day VaR calculation is that it assumes that positions can be liquidated in a single day which, depending on the size and liquidity of the position, may not always be the case.
+Another drawback to the one-day VaR calculation is that it assumes that positions can be liquidated in a single day, which, depending on the size and liquidity of the position, may not always be the case.
+To mitigate this, Canaccord has begun calculating liquidity risk statistics to highlight the Firm's most illiquid positions.
+This is done by comparing the size of each of the Firm's positions with each position's average exchange traded volume.
+This liquidity risk statistic gives management useful additional information in assessing the Firm's riskiest positions.